 Making the Most of the McCombs Undergraduate Career Expo

-Currently enrolled Liberal Arts students are invited to attend the McCombs Undergraduate Career Expo at UT RecSports on January 29, 2014 from 3:00 - 5:00 PM.
+Currently enrolled Liberal Arts students are invited to attend the McCombs Undergraduate Career Expo from 3:00 - 5:00 PM (visit site for date and location).
 As you prepare for the expo, keep the following tips in mind.

 TIP 1: Please pay special attention to the dress code.
 McCombs will deny entry to any student who does not meet their dress requirements.
 Dress requirement details below.

 TIP 2: If you need to ask an employer what they do - you haven't prepared properly.
 Do not attend the expo until you have done thorough research on the companies attending the expo.
 And you must be able to answer the questions: why do you want to work for the company and what makes you a good candidate.
-Explore the list of attending employers here.
+Explore the list of attending employers at the McCombs site (click on the Prepare for the Expo tab ).
 Keep in mind that in two hours, you may realistically only be able to visit with a very limited number of recruiters - so arrive at the expo with a strategic plan of who you want to meet and the order in which you plan to meet with them.

-TIP 3: Don't apologize for your major.
-Sell it.
+TIP 3: Don't apologize for your major, but don't be pushy about it either.
 Help Recruiters understand the value of a liberal arts degree and be prepared to speak of your internships, leadership and other experiences.

 TIP 4: Don't forget your UT ID.
 You will be required to show your ID to gain entry.